50% off the application fee till November 30th, apply now

 8.1 Visiting the Site, sending us emails, and completing online forms constitute electronic communications.
 You consent to receive electronic communications and you agree that all agreements, notices, disclosures, and other communications we provide to you electronically, via email and on the Site, satisfy any legal requirement that such communication be in writing.

-You hereby agree to the use of electronic signatures, contracts, orders and other records and to electronic delivery of notices, policies and records of transactions initiated or completed by us or via the Site.
+You hereby agree to the use of electronic signatures, contracts, orders and other records and to the electronic delivery of notices, policies, and records of transactions initiated or completed by us or via the Site.
 You hereby waive any rights or requirements under any statutes, regulations, rules, ordinances or other laws in any jurisdiction which require an original signature or delivery or retention of non-electronic records, or to payments or the granting of credits by other than electronic means.